 Horses: Well schooled pure or crossbred Lusitanos, the native horse of Portugal.
 Most are between 15hh and 16hh and are of a medium build.
 They have all been carefully selected and schooled by your guide and are good natured, forward going and responsive to ride.
 Tack is English style and saddle blankets with pockets for personal belongings, are provided.
 Horses are prepared for you each morning but you are encouraged to help un-tacking and tacking up at lunch time - although there is always help on hand if you prefer not to.

-Hours: There is usually between 4½ and 6 hours riding a day.
+Hours: Usually between 4½ and 6 hours riding a day.

-Pace and experience required: The rides are aimed at fit and regular riders.
-To take part you must have a reasonable amount of previous riding experience and you should be secure, comfortable and relaxed on a horse at all paces in open country and over varied terrain.
+Pace and experience required: Rides are aimed at fit and regular riders.
+To take part you must have a reasonable amount of previous riding experience and be secure, comfortable and relaxed on a horse at all paces in open country and over varied terrain.
 You should also be riding regularly and should have a fairly good level of riding and general fitness.
 The horses are well schooled and the pace is moderate overall, although there are plenty of chances for good, long canters.
 There is a weight limit of 85kgs (13st 5lbs).

 Rates include - riding, twin bedded accommodation, breakfast and lunch each day, dinner on 1 or 2 nights, and collection and return to Lisbon with the group at set times.

 Prices are quoted in Euros.
 Payments to us can of course be made in pounds sterling if you wish and we can give you a sterling rate at the time of booking.